raksonibs/generator-jekyll-react/README.md

-# Generator-jekyllrb
+# Generator-jekyllrb-react

 [![Build Status](https://travis-ci.org/dnozay/generator-jekyllrb.svg?branch=master)](https://travis-ci.org/dnozay/generator-jekyllrb)

 **Supercharge Jekyll development with Yeoman.
 Yo, Jekyllrb!**

-Generator-jekyllrb wraps the [Jekyll](http://jekyllrb.com/) static site generator in a [Yeoman](http://yeoman.io/) development workflow.
+Generator-jekyllrb wraps the [Jekyll](http://jekyllrb.com/) static site generator in a [Yeoman](http://yeoman.io/) development workflow and now with React!.
 Scaffold your site with Yo, manage front end packages with [Bower](http://bower.io/), and automate development and build tasks with [Grunt](http://gruntjs.com/).

 Generator-jekyllrb is ideal for developing performant static sites and prototyping dynamic sites and apps (especially if the final version uses Yeoman too).
 It's also a great introduction to Yeoman if you're not familiar with JavaScript MV* frameworks.